akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 “We do.”

-Henry released Harold's grip and lowered his voice.
+Henry released Harold’s grip and lowered his voice.
 “I must meet tomorrow with Robert Beaumont and my son Robert.
 We plan my return to Normandy.”

 Harold nodded slowly.
 “I recall Beaumont well.
 He crossed the sea with your father.
 Remember my name to that lord as a greeting.
 Is it border trouble with King Louis?”